fenago/machine-learning/lab_guides/lab_9.md

 saw before, decision trees are very prone to overfitting.
 Could it be that random forests give us a nicer boundary?
 We’ll see in the next section!

-## 10.3 Bagging - Joining some classifiers together to build a stronger classifier
+### 10.3 Bagging - Joining some classifiers together to build a stronger classifier

-Bagging is a technique in which we build a strong learner based on a set of weak learners.
-The way the strong learner makes a prediction is simply by allowing the weak learners to vote.
-Whichever prediction gets more votes, is the one the strong learner makes.
-You can imagine the weak learners to be any type of classifier, but in this lab, we’ll use decision trees.
-And going by that analogy, a set of decision trees is called a forest.
-Since there is some randomness involved in building these trees, we’ll call it a random forest.

-## 10.3.1 Building random forests by joining several trees
+### 10.3.1 Building random forests by joining several trees
 Let’s try to fit three trees to the data in Figure 10.4.
 In order to make things computationally easier, we’ll split the data into three random (almost) equal subsets, and we’ll fit a simple (depth one) tree to each dataset.